udacity/RoboND-myrobot/README.md

 ```

 ### Output
-The welcome message and the Gazebo World should both launch
+The hello world message and the two-wheeled robot inside a Gazebo World should both launch as follow:
 ![alt text](images/output.png)